MattiaDiPalma00/AlgorithmDataStructures/README.md

 6. Leaves are NULL and are always BLACK in color.
 7. The root of the tree is always BLACK
 8. If a node is RED then its children are BLACK.
-9. Each path from an internal node to a leaf has the same number of BLACK nodes(B HEIGHT).
+9. Each path from an internal node to a leaf has the same number of BLACK nodes(BHEIGHT).
 10. Every RB tree with root x has at least 2bh(x) - 1 internal nodes, where bh(x) is the height black of node x.
 11. The black height bh(x) is the number of BLACK nodes in a simple path from node x to a leaf (excluding x).
-12. In a RB tree at least half of the nodes from the root to a leaf must be BLACK, we can also have the case where all nodes are BLACK.
+12. In a RB tree at least half of the nodes from the root to a leaf must be BLACK,we can also have the case where all nodes are BLACK.
 13. In an RB tree no path from a node v to a leaf is longer than twice as long as the path from v to another leaf.
 14. In a tree RB with N internal nodes we have a maximum height 2 (log2(N+1)).

 PROOF POINT 8.
 Proof by induction:
 Base case -> bh(x) = 0 so x is a leaf and the subtree 2bh(x) - 1 = 1-1 = 0 internal nodes.
 Inductive step -> node x with two children.
 Red child = bh(x) and black child = bh(x) - 1.
 Each child has at least 2bh(x)-1 – 1 internal nodes so (2bh(x)-1 – 1) + (2bh(x)-1 – 1) + 1 = 2 bh(x) - 1 internal nodes.

 PROOF POINT 12.
 Demonstration:
 Let h = height by property 6 (if a node is RED it cannot have RED children) and by property 8 we know that at least half of the internal nodes must be black so the B-HEIGHT must be equal in the worst case h/2 .
 N >= 2h/2 -1	N -> number of nodes.
 N + 1 = 2h/2
 Log2 (N + 1) >= h/2
 2log2 (N + 1) >= h
 2log2 (N + 1) -> MAXIMUM HEIGHT OF TREE RB WITH 'N' INTERNAL NODES.

 INPUT/OUTPUT DATA: